 Will you have to pay back advance payments of your Premium Tax Credit?

 The Premium Assistance Tax Credit is a federal subsidy available for people and families with income that falls between one and four times the federal poverty line.
 It's intended to reimburse them for the cost of health insurance that's purchased through the Marketplace.

 Reconciling Your Payments on Form 8962

-You can receive any additional tax credit that's due you if the IRS paid too little in advance.
+You can receive any additional tax credit that's due you if the Internal Revenue Service (IRS) paid too little in advance.
 You must pay back the extra amount to the IRS if it paid too much in advance.
 If the IRS paid out exactly the right amount, you won't owe money to the IRS, but you won't receive any extra tax credit when you file, either.

 Advance Payments of the Premium Tax Credit

 The Health Insurance Marketplace estimates your Premium Tax Credit based on estimates of your household income for the year when you enroll in a health insurance plan.
 The actual amount of your credit isn't calculated until you submit your income information on your tax return and the amount of health insurance premiums you received as they're reported to you and the IRS on Form 1095-A.

 Here's what you'll need to reconcile your payments:

 - Your completed Form 1040: The new Form 1040 is significantly different from that which was used before the passage of 2017's Tax Cuts and Jobs Act, so double-check and make sure you use the correct year's return while reconciling payments.